bpottle-ccdenver/in-kind-tracker-api/README.md

 # Practice Pulse API

-Practice Pulse is a full-stack tool that helps behavioral health practices keep a handle on therapists, sessions, programs, and finances.
+Practice Pulse is a full-stack tool that helps behavioral health practices keep a handle on staff, sessions, programs, and finances.
 This repository contains the Express-based backend that powers the application.
 It exposes REST endpoints for the web front-end, orchestrates authentication/authorization, and persists data to PostgreSQL.

 This document is intentionally thorough so another engineer can step in quickly if the primary maintainer is unavailable.